 Eufemio and Emiliano Zapata.
 In the movie Viva Zapata the greedy Eufemio was played by Anthony Quinn and the saintly Emiliano by Marlon Brando

 In the year 1910, people in Mexico were discontented.
 Three-fifths of the population were Indian, and they had been losing traditional lands to whites.
-During the rule of President Porfirio Diaz (in power since 1876), land companies had the power to take control of vast amounts of land that had belong to common Mexicans.
+During the rule of President Porfirio Diaz (in power since 1876), a few had the power to take control of vast amounts of land that had belonged to common Mexicans.
 It was more of Diaz' free enterprise that favored those with the power of wealth.
 The great bulk of Mexico's land had been taken over by about a thousand men, their great estates reaching thousands and sometimes millions of acres, while ninety-seven percent of the population in the countryside owned no land.

 In Mexico's Yucatan peninsula was debt serfdom.
 Conditions akin to slavery existed on some tropical plantations, and Mexico's middle class was unhappy about the amount of favoritism that their government was giving to foreign businessmen.
 They were unhappy over inconveniences that they blamed on government neglect of public services.
 Middle class discontent and the discontent of the poor could not be expressed in elections.
 Porfirio Díaz, was in reality a dictator.
 He was eighty years-old in 1910, and he had ruled Mexico for thirty years.
 His power had become endangered as Mexico's young elite and middle class youth were less tolerant of Díaz than had been their parents.